All aboard the fastest trains in the world

 Maglev networks are seen as the future of travel in many countries, although barriers to entry include incompatibility with existing rail track infrastructure and high associated costs.
 As a global leader in high-speed rail, China has used the maglev technology for nearly two decades but it’s still on a limited scale.

-Who will be the next country to break into that exclusive 420km/h club?
+Which country will be the next to break into that exclusive 420km/h club?